-Before we met, Adnan built the technology stack for Dugdugi, the spotify of Bangladesh.
+Before we met, Adnan built the technology stack for Dugdugi, the Spotify of Bangladesh.
 They were the hottest startup back in the early days of the startup scene in Dhaka.
 They failed.

 Wasif tried making a media platform with some friends.
 They failed.

 Elius was somewhat involved with both Adnan and Wasif’s projects.
-He too had a built a bunch of stuff before we met.
+He too had built a bunch of stuff before we met.
 Most notably, he made http://istomorrowhartal.com – which went viral in 2015.

 I had my first project back in 8th grade.
 It was an event management startup I started with 5 friends.
 It failed.
-Then came a series of gigs which included freelancing on Fiverr, starting an online fashion store, trying to build an app that would help me talk to girls (don’t ask) and working as a graphics designer doing freelance work and then working at Chaldal, a Y-combinator backed startup in Dhaka.
+Then came a series of gigs which included freelancing on Fiverr, starting an online fashion store, trying to build an app that would help me talk to girls (don’t ask), and working as a graphics designer doing freelance work and then working at Chaldal, a Y-combinator backed startup in Dhaka.

 Every one of those ventures taught us something new.
 We gained a ton of experience.
 We knew exactly what we needed to fail; now, we just needed to find how to succeed.

-Like us, you will likely encounter failure in first attempt at building a business.
+Like us, you will likely encounter failure in your first attempt at building a business.
 And that’s fine.
 What matters most is whether you can dust yourself off and keep moving forward.

-Lesson 5: Done is better than perfect
+Startup Lesson 5: Done is better than perfect

 All our lives, we’ve been taught not to fail and always play safe.
 Our social/cultural norms are risk aversive.
-In 2015, when we were starting out and were experimenting with a number of business ideas, we had to have a culture that encouraged us to try things and not be stigmatized by failure.
+In 2015, when we were starting out and experimenting with a number of business ideas, we had to have a culture that encouraged us to try things and not be stigmatized by failure.
 This would mean sailing against the wind.

 I championed this idea of valuing experience and learning over our traditional notion of success.
 We needed to engrain this mantra in ourselves at the time.
 I made a poster with the quote “Done is better than perfect” and pasted it on our office walls.